Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_sleeve_analyzer.rst

 The ``SPM_RotorSleeveProblem`` by default utilizes the :doc:`SPM Structural Analyzer <SPM_structural_analyzer>`.
 However, other structural which utilize the same function signature may also be used.
 The problem class requires the material dictionary ``mat_dict`` (see :ref:`here <mat-dict>`) to be implemented as well as a set of rotor geometry and operating conditions.
 The required properties for the problem class are listed in the following tables.

-.. csv-table:: Inputs for structural problem -- Dimensions
+.. csv-table:: Inputs for rotor sleeve problem -- Dimensions
    :file: inputs_dimensions_sleeve.csv
    :widths: 70, 70, 30
    :header-rows: 1